update: December 22, 2021 (scroll down)

 September 23, 2021

 I'll have to pay some attention to the origins of the Bible too, of course.
 What we call 'the Bible' is actually a collection of books, letters, etc., with two main sections; the Old Testament (the Hebrew Bible) and the New Testament (the Christian addition to and continuation of the Old Testament).
 There's no 'old' and 'new' for the jews of course.
 This collection is a selection as well, as there were much more writings that never made it to the canon.
 Many different Jesus movements arose in the early centuries following Jesus's life on earth, each having their own ideas and theories about the meaning of Jesus for the world where they lived in.
 For many of these movements Jesus was an important man, a visionary, whose doings and dealings gave input to creative thoughts and experiments on how to live right, but He was not considered to be the Son of God.
-Needless to say their writings were not approved for inclusion, and so were many other writings.
-Since so many of these utterings were destroyed, it's often hard to tell why.
+Needless to say their writings were not approved for inclusion in the Bible, and so were many other writings, most if which were destroyed.

 In the 4th century one of the theories about Jesus, one that had gathered a large following and one that actually did say Jesus was the Son of God, was chosen to be true at the expense of all other theories.
 Under the influence of the worldly powers of the Roman empire, early church figures shaped the Christian religion, which was based on the Old Testament (Judaism), the life of Jesus, the theories of Paul a.o., Roman cultural institutions and the need to come to an all encompassing collection of ideas for the multi-cultural and multi-religional mess the Roman empire was in.
 Jesus now became officially the Son of God and the Christian ideology was determined in full and taken for the absolute truth (the grace theory was an important part of it, more about this later).
 The first complete New Testament dates from the late 4th century.
-All other theories were banned, its writings destroyed and the followers of these other theories were deemed heretical.
-Though the prosecutions were not new for this era, it did emphasize the absence of reason and love and the prescence of religious blindness.
-To get what you want by destroying your opponents says all about power and nothing about truth.
-Christianity became the state religion of the Roman empire and it developed into one of the main driving forces in especially the western world.
+All other theories were banned, corresponding writings were destroyed and the followers of these other theories were deemed heretical.
+Prosecutions were not new for this era, but there was a shift.
+Where the romans first sometimes prosecuted Christians and destroyed their writings, it now became the Christians who prosecuted dissentients, destroying all documents that came along with them.
+It clearly emphasized the absence of reason and love and the prescence of religious blindness.
+To get what you want by destroying your opponents says all about power and nothing about truth or love or living a meaningful life.
+Christianity became the religion of the Roman empire and it developed into one of the main driving forces in especially the western world.

 So, this new world religion was established by force, serving worldly powers and improper interests.
 No respect was granted for people with other opinions and theories.
 What we see here is a smart and dangerous installation of debatable 'truths' (or if you want: villainous lies) to get people moved in a desired direction.

 The Gospels were written c.
 35 - 70 years after Jesus died, by people who had not known Jesus in person.
 Their accounts were based on other documents and mostly on oral traditions.
-Since history was never independently written in pre-modern times, there's little reason to trust the gospels as objective reports of what Jesus' life was all about.
-It's likely the writers of the Gospels were all involved in Jesus movements believing Jesus was the Son of God.
-Apart from the doubtful sources used for the Gospels, they have been edited over and over again in the history that led to their final contents.
-There were at least over twenty other Gospels known to exist at the time.
+Of course these recollections blurred and were adapted, probably often made up.
+Also, since history was never independently written in pre-modern times, there's little reason to trust the gospels as objective reports of what Jesus' life was all about.
+It's likely the writers of the Gospels were involved in Jesus movements believing Jesus was the Son of God.
+Apart from the doubtful sources used for the Gospels, the gospel themselves have been edited over and over again in the history that led to their final contents.
+These final contents were in line with the then common theological views and far away from Jesus' original message.
+There's much research done which confirms this.

 October 4, 2021